Loara/Rethink_scope_in_D/scope_fun.md

     return ret;
 }
 ````

+## Template functions and `auto ref`
+When calling a template function it's considered only the specialization that it's effective called.
+So if a parameter `pi` with directed type and declared as `auto ref` grabs references if and only if the corresponding argument `Ei` is an lvalue.

 ## the `in` problem
 Attribute `in` is defined as `const scope` in order to avoid saving its reference outside the function since it may be destroyed once the function terminates.
 But since addresses of a `in` parameter may transfer reference (if it's passed by reference) or may not (if passed by value) then a `in` parameter should grab references even if its type is directed.